-To assess the impact of the individual thresholds (e.g. the location of the inflection point in the freeboard distribution) we also evaluated the top-performing Unet architecture on the same dataset, but excluding points near the thresholds.
-To do this we did not consider labels, where the certainty of the most probable class was lower than 90%.
-For example regions with local standard deviation of approximately 3cm, that means that points within 6cm of the thresholds are not considered and the exact value of the thresholds have little bearing on the data considered.
-In case of the test dataset, these data points account for 24.1% of all data.
-Under these circumstances, the average accuracy of the unet model is 72.5% which is an increase of only 4.18% although 24.1% of the least certain labels where removed.
-Thus we can conclude that the exact location of the thresholds had only marginal impact on model performance, lending increased confidence that the model performances are representative of performance evaluated against ground truth.
+the same data set but excluded points near the thresholds.
+To do this, we did not consider labels where the certainty in the most probable class was lower than 90%.
+For example, regions with a local standard deviation of approximately 3 cm, which means points within 6 cm of the thresholds are not considered and the exact value of the thresholds have little bearing on the data considered.
+In the case of the test data set, these data points account for 24.1% of all data.
+Under these circumstances, the average accuracy of the Unet model is 72.5%, which is an increase of only 4.18%, although 24.1% of the least-certain labels were removed.
+Thus, we can conclude that the exact location of the thresholds had only marginal impact on model performance, lending increased confidence that the model performances are representative of performances evaluated against ground truth.